Overview

 Dietetic interns at Cleveland Clinic have dedicated office space with computer workstations, storage for personal items, a refrigerator, and complimentary coffee machine.
 Each intern is also assigned a personal laptop for the program length, allowing flexible access to our resources from anywhere.

 All dietetic interns participate in a two-part didactic and hands-on training that teaches them to assess and diagnose patients for malnutrition using the Nutrition- Focused Physical Exam (NFPE).
-This training is completed at the Cleveland Clinic Simulation Center and utilizes the Objective Structured Clinical Exam (OSCE) format, using a simulated environment where participants receive immediate feedback from a trained observer.
+This training is using a simulated environment where participants receive immediate feedback from a trained observer.

 Community outreach

-Interns also gain exposure to public health/community nutrition initiatives taking place in Northeast Ohio by: touring urban farms and community gardens that are part of Cleveland's thriving local foods scene; meeting with Cleveland City Councilpersons to discuss issues related to health and nutrition; and visiting local agencies that work with public audiences to provide nutrition education, including The Ohio State University Extension, Cuyahoga County.
+Interns also gain exposure to public health/community nutrition initiatives taking place in Northeast Ohio by touring urban farms and community gardens that are part of Cleveland's thriving local foods scene; participating in local and state efforts around food and nutrition advocacy; and visiting local agencies that work with public audiences to provide nutrition education.

 Open House

-Please join us for the virtual Dietetic Internship Open House in December.
+Please join us for a virtual Dietetic Internship Open House.
 RSVP here.

 A recorded version is also available.